Of several communities we support, the one closest to our hearts is that segment of the population who have to deal with domestic abuse.

 We applaud Royal LePage's decision to pay 100% of Shelter Foundation's administrative costs, allowing every dollar of proceeds raised to reach those in need.

 In addition to commission-based funding, we've participated in and sponsored numerous events with Shelter Foundation or The Redwood as the primary recipient - from Royal LePage's National Garage Sale Days and annual Charity Golf events, to fundraising efforts sponsored by peer Realtors, service clubs, and private citizens in our neighbourhood.

 GET TO THE FÊTE

-We're pleased to return for our eleventh year as an active supporter of High Park's most popular autumn tradition, the annual Fall Fête at Howard Public School!
+In 2019, we were pleased to return for our 14th year as an active supporter and 11th year as a Platinum Sponsor of High Park's most popular autumn tradition, the annual Fall Fête at Howard Public School!

-From conveners to coaches, officials to off-ice and administrative staff, these tireless folks deliver a marvelous combination of dedication and enthusiasm!
+From conveners to coaches, officials to off-ice and administrative staff, these tireless folks are as dedicated and enthusiastic as the players!

 For more information about the GBHA's Help A Kid Play Hockey Fund, email Rhona.

 For ten years, Jeff let his face grow long to help raise funding in support of Movember, an organization dedicated to funding research into men's often silent health issues.

 Don't wait until November to help the men in your life understand - and perhaps even discuss - their health.

 "Here he is, a former groundskeeper, putting for the win at the Masters."